tokiclover/e-gtk-theme/README.md

 * improve metacity heme (I had enough of it despite metacity drawigs capabilities);
 * improve openbox menu (gradient);
 * improve notebook frame (it's not that easy to get something better);
-* get outlined slider when pressed? (tried already but nothing different is rendered);

 # Issues: